Parshat Pinchas

 Philo The Midrash of Philo 22:2

 The ancient stories of the flood, like the one starring Noah, resonate so deeply because they speak to that very human experience.
-We all know the story: God saw wickedness and sen...
+The familiar story is this: God saw wickedness an...

 Noah & FloodMysticismSoulWisdom